Get Started

 Content depth matters, but not raw word count.
 Comprehensive coverage that addresses user questions thoroughly beats thin posts padded with fluff.
 The algorithm assesses whether a page resolves the search query or leaves gaps requiring follow-up searches.

 Topic-site alignment has become critical since the update rolled into core ranking.
 Sites publishing outside their established topical authority now face heightened scrutiny.
-A finance blog suddenly covering health topics triggers skepticism, potentially affecting the entire domain’s credibility.
+A finance blog suddenly covering health topics triggers skepticism, potentially affecting the entire domain’s credibility, the same heightened sensitivity that shapes YMYL ranking in money-and-life niches.

 For link builders, these signals cascade into placement decisions.
 Guest posts on sites with weak user metrics or poor topic alignment inherit algorithmic doubt.
 Prioritize host sites demonstrating genuine expertise through consistent, original reporting within a coherent niche.
 Quality backlinks come from domains Google already trusts as helpful.